Liyubov/pyTrAns/README.md

 # Data
 1. Data for testing package can be generated (see generating or loading_trajectories files).
-2. Data examples can be found on website in challanges such as https://competitions.codalab.org/
+2. Data examples can be found on website in challanges such as https://competitions.codalab.org/ and https://github.com/AnDiChallenge/ANDI_datasets

 # Usage
 The main functions are generating_trajectories.py, loadng_trajectories and modules for calculation of distributions etc.